Planning Assistance to States: Thief River Falls

 Status

 In May 2022, the city of Thief River Falls and the Corps began talks and scoping the potential for technical assistance.
-A follow-on meeting in June 2022 was held to further discuss the geographic extent, sampling design and details, as well as steps involved in a formal cost share agreement.
-The City of Thief River Falls confirmed in February that they would like to move forward with an agreement.
-Currently, the Corps is developing a full statement of work, finalized budget, and a project cost share agreement.
+A follow-up meeting in June 2022 was held to further discuss the geographic extent, sampling design and details, as well as steps involved in a formal cost share agreement.
+An agreement was executed through the Planning Assistance to States (PAS) program in December 2023.

 Authority

 The study would be authorized by Section 22 of the Water Resources Development Act of 1974 (Public Law 93‒251) as amended.
-This study would be conducted under the Corps’ planning assistance to states program, following the 50/50 cost share formula with the non-federal sponsor.
+This study would be conducted under the Corps’ PAS program, following the 50/50 cost share formula with the non-federal sponsor.

 Funding